-Keep them indoors during the wintertime.
+Keep this succulent plant indoors during the wintertime.
 Transition them to outside to enjoy a vacation in the sun during the spring and summer.

 Firecracker is a perennial evergreen succulent in its natural, hot dry climate.
 In cooler climates, the ‘Firecracker” is treated as an annual and planted fresh outdoors every spring.

 Check out this article on Echeveria Plant Care

 The Mexican fire cracker Echeveria are slow-growing plants reaching up to 4″ inches tall with rosettes spreading as much as 12″ inches wide.